Best budget record players 2024: affordable turntables tried and tested

 How we test record players

-The What Hi-Fi? team has more than 100 years collective experience of reviewing, testing and writing about consumer electronics – and that includes plenty of record players.
-We have state-of-the-art testing facilities in Reading and London, where our team of expert reviewers do all our in-house testing.
+The editorial team has over 150 years of combined experience in reviewing, testing and writing about hi-fi and consumer electronics, including plenty of record players, from high-end to budget models.
+We have acoustically treated rooms in Reading and London with a world-class reference system, where our team of expert reviewers do all our in-house testing.
 This gives us complete control over the testing process, ensuring consistency across all products.
-We always ensure we spend plenty of time with each turntable, setting them up correctly, trying them with different electronics, in different positions and with different music.

 All new turntables are tested in comparison with rival turntables at the same price (and often cheaper and more expensive alternatives, too), and all review verdicts are agreed upon by the team as a whole rather than a single reviewer, helping to ensure consistency and avoid individual subjectivity.
 That's why our reviews are trusted by retailers and manufacturers, as well as consumers, the world over.